-The Rock Volume Characterisation Cluster studies the structural and compositional characterisation of rocks and their constituent parts, from the micron to kilometre scale.
+The Rock Volume Characterisation Cluster studies the structural and compositional characterisation of rocks and their constituent parts, from micron to kilometre scale.

 The cluster comprises a set of leading analytical capabilities and expertise, outlined below, that focus on the characterisation of materials at a range of scales and target different attributes (mineralogy, geochemistry, structure etc).
 Current activities in the cluster are focused on the integration of the individual capabilities in order to offer a more complete, coherent characterisation for a range of geological applications.

 The facility is centered on a suite of core scanners, including two multi-core XRF scanners, an X-Ray CT scanner and multi-sensor core logger.
-Combined these analytical techniques are non-destructive and are used to characterize the chemical and physical properties of rock cores from around a hundred microns up to kilometers, providing data to underpin a breadth of science applications.
+Combined, these analytical techniques are non-destructive and are used to characterise the chemical and physical properties of rock cores from around a hundred microns up to kilometre scale, providing data to underpin a breadth of science applications.

-The Geochronology and Tracers Facility (GTF) is part of the NERC Funded National Environmental Isotope Facility (NEIF), in addition to being a BGS facility.
+The Geochronology and Tracers Facility (GTF) is part of the NERC-funded National Environmental Isotope Facility (NEIF), in addition to being a BGS facility.
 This group specialises in using a range of isotopic analyses of rocks and minerals for the dating of rocks and minerals and as ‘tracers’ for a breadth of geological and environmental processes, using a combination of approaches using both spatial resolution and high-precision techniques.
-The chronology capabilities are applied to a range of materials, from traditional U-bearing minerals to less commonly utilised phases such as carbonate, allowing for a wider range of applications.
+The chronology capabilities are applied to a range of materials, from traditional uranium-bearing minerals to less commonly utilised phases such as carbonate, allowing for a wider range of applications.
 The same analytical capabilities are used for the application of tracer isotopes (e.g., Si, Sr, Nd, Pb) to a range of geological, environmental and archaeological science topics.